 Core aerators, both manual and powered, form shallow holes in the soil by removing narrow sections.
 By permeating the ground with air, water, and organic matter, the soil is rejuvenated.
 Lawn aeration during the spring or fall is important if your lawn gets compacted by heavy traffic.

-Our lawn aeration services consists of driving holes into your lawn’s soil (and any thatch above it) to facilitate the entrance of water, air, and fertilizer in order to gain better access to the roots of your lawns grass.
-Lawn aeration allows the grass roots to grow deeper, establishing a more robust and overall healthier lawn.
-The depth of the aeration plug is dependent on moisture level of the soil, but typically should be about 3 inches.
+Our lawn aeration services consist of driving holes into your lawn’s soil (and any thatch above it) to facilitate the entrance of water, air, and fertilizer in order to gain better access to the roots of your lawn’s grass.
+Lawn aeration allows the grassroots to grow deeper, establishing a more robust and overall healthier lawn.
+The depth of the aeration plug is dependent on the moisture level of the soil, but typically should be about 3 inches.
 The professionals at Westside Grounds Lawn recommend performing deep core lawn aeration twice a year; once in the spring and once in the fall.